Feynman’s Glass Plate Experiment

 • This is the second aspect of the key observation that cannot be explained without our proposed interpretation of QM.

-• Again, please make comments at the discussion forum, if anyone can explain this observation in another way.
+• Again, please comment on the discussion forum, if anyone can explain this observation differently.

 11. With the above observation, this experiment also confirms that photons are not waves, which we established in the post, “Photons Are Particles Not Waves“.
 In principle, two waves coming off of the front and back surfaces of the glass plate COULD destructively interfere to yield the zero intensities at those plate thicknesses.